 - 1. Percentages for some categories do not sum to 100 percent due to rounding.
 Punishments do not sum to 100 percent because subjects can receive multiple punishments. - 2.
-2 allegations for an attempt to commit a sexual assault were charged, proceeded to trial, and resulted in a conviction at court-martial. - 3.
-In FY19, 39 cases were preferred for court-martial; however, these cases were missing data on the crime charged.
+Zero allegations for an attempt to commit a sexual assault were charged, proceeded to trial, and resulted in a conviction at court-martial. - 3.
+In FY20, data about the crime charged was missing in 46 cases in which charges were preferred.
 These cases are pending and will be reported out next FY.